 On an audiogram, mixed hearing loss typically shows a combination of elevated threshold levels for air conduction (X) and bone conduction (]), along with an air-bone gap.

 Understanding your hearing test results is the first step towards a better quality of life.
-If you suspect hearing loss or haven’t had a hearing test in over a year, don’t hesitate to schedule one at Sandia Hearing Aid Centers.
+If you suspect hearing loss or haven’t had a hearing test in over a year, don’t hesitate to schedule one at Sandia Hearing Aid Center.
 Our experienced hearing specialists will walk you through the entire hearing test process, including reviewing and explaining your results and answering any questions you have.
 We provide the highest degree of care and want to help you find the best hearing loss solution for your needs, lifestyle, and budget.

 Don’t let hearing loss impact your quality of life; contact us today to schedule a hearing test.